GGev2003/scraping_amazon/README.md

 🚀 Amazon Product Scraper 🛒

-A powerful Python-based web scraper that extracts gaming headset data from Amazon using Selenium and BeautifulSoup (bs4).
+A powerful Python-based web scraper with headless mode that extracts product data from Amazon using Selenium and BeautifulSoup (bs4).
 This script automates pagination, collects product details, and stores them in HTML & JSON for easy analysis.

 🔥 Features